 Where to stay in Wellawaya

-Tourism is still developing in Wellawaya, which means that there’s less accommodation options than in the rest of the country.
+Tourism is still developing in Wellawaya, which means that there are less accommodation options than in the rest of the country.
 In a way, it is a blessing, as there’s none of the crowds that at times make it impossible to enjoy tourist attractions in Sri Lanka.

-Diana and I stayed at Jetwing Kuduruketha and truly enjoyed our time there.
-It is completely immersed in nature, and it is run in an ecofriendly way.
+I stayed at Jetwing Kuduruketha and truly enjoyed our time there.
+It is completely immersed in nature, and it is run in an eco-friendly way.
 All bungalows have a gorgeous view, and the onsite restaurant serves excellent food.
-To top this off, yoga classes and ayurvedic treatments are offered – one of the things to do in Sri Lanka to completely switch off from the stresses of modern life.
+To top this off, yoga classes and Ayurvedic treatments are offered – one of the things to do in Sri Lanka to completely switch off from the stresses of modern life.
+Check here for current rates and here for reviews

 How to get to Wellawaya